brim-rs/brim/design.md

 }
 ```

-> Error types are similar to struct definitions, but they are used to represent errors that can be returned from
+> Error types are similar to enum definitions, but they are used to represent errors that can be returned from
 > functions.

 > A single error can be a simple enum, or a struct with multiple fields.